★ BEST INVESTING TOOLS COMPARISON ★

 What asset classes do MarketInOut and StockFetcher cover?

-Both cover Stocks.
-MarketInOut also includes ETFs, Currencies, and Cryptos.
+Both cover stocks.
+MarketInOut also handles ETFs, currencies, and cryptos.

 Does MarketInOut or StockFetcher have real-time data?

-MarketInOut offers real-time data feeds, which is essential for active traders.
-StockFetcher uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+MarketInOut offers real-time data, which matters if you trade actively.
+StockFetcher runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from MarketInOut and StockFetcher?